MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPServiceHostConfig.md

 ```

 ### -NetTcpPort
-Sets the TCP port for the Web service.
+Sets the TCP port for the web service.

 ```yaml
 Type: Int32